PostHog/posthog.com/contents/careers.md

 As the builders of an open-source product, we believe it is only right that we be as transparent as possible as a company.

-And this isn't just a meaningless corporate statement!
+And this isn't just a meaningless corporate statement.
 Most of our communication happens publicly on GitHub, our roadmap is open for anyone to see, and this website hosts a [comprehensive handbook](/handbook) explaining anything from how we hire and pay employees to how we email investors!

 We're committed to much more than just public code.